MachineEditor/DeepFaceLab-MVE/README.md

 - default architecture 'df' make predicted face looking more like src, but if model not converges try 'liae'.

 - if you have a lot of VRAM, you can choose between batch size that affects quality of generalization and enc/dec dims that affects image quality.

+- common training algorithm for styled face: set initial face and bg style values to 10.0, train it to 15k-20k epochs, then overwrite settings and set face style to 0.1, bg style to 4.0, and train it up to clear result.

 - how to train extremely obstructed face model with SAE?
 There are no absolute best solution for that.
 All depends on scene.
 Experiment with styling values on your own during training.
 Enable 'write preview history' and track changes.
 Backup model files every 10k epochs.
 You can revert model files and change values if something goes wrong.